Last updated: Nov-10-2022

 - From the Configuration tab, click Optimization Profiles > Configure Your First Optimization Profile, or Add New.

-- Media source name: Enter a name for your media source.
+- Media source name: Enter a name for the media source, let's call it

 - Leave the Domain as it is - it will be of the format:

 The path prefix acts as an identifier for the optimization profile.
 In general, we recommend setting it to something meaningful for the media that you'll be optimizing using this path - we've used

 genericas we're intending to use this optimization profile for all media.
 You can create further optimization profiles to apply specific transformations to different types of media.

 auto_format_auto_quality_responsive_width*.
 This transformation is recommended for all media.
 It automatically changes the format and quality level of your media and limits its width based on the viewing device to deliver every asset in the optimal way.

 auto_format_auto_quality_responsive_width as an option, you can manually create this transformation, or simply use